 |Completed||1923 - Deutsche Werft AG, Betrieb Finkenwärder, Hamburg|

 |Position||42° 45'N, 13° 31'W - Grid CG 1218|

 |Route||Liverpool (6 Mar) - Belfast Lough - Walvis Bay - Saldanha Bay - Port Said - Alexandria|

 |Cargo||6457 tons of general cargo and military stores, including ammunition|

-The Sembilangan (Master P.M.
-Leguit) in station #92 was hit by one torpedo that ignited the cargo of ammunition and the ship disintegrated.
-The fourth engineer was blown overboard and later picked up by HMS Spiraea (K 08) (Lt A.H.
+The Sembilangan (Master Pieter Maarten Leguit) in station #92 was hit by one torpedo that ignited the cargo of ammunition and the ship disintegrated.
+The fourth engineer was blown overboard, rescued himself on a raft from Oporto and was picked up by HMS Spiraea (K 08) (Lt A.H.
 Pierce, OBE, RNR) as the only survivor.
-The master, 79 crew members and six British gunners were lost.
+The master, 75 crew members and ten British gunners were lost.

 If you can help us with any additional information on this vessel then please contact us.